 During a Compare operation, the data in the Comparand register is compared to all locations in the Memory array simultaneously.
-Any Mask register used during compares must be selected beforehand in the Control register.
-There are two ways compares are initiated: Automatic compare and Forced compare.
+Any mask register used during compares must be selected beforehand in the Control register.
+There are two ways compares are initiated: Automatic and Forced compares.